jonasngs/We-are-the-Champions/README.md

 Built using ReactJs, NodeJs, Express and PostgreSQL

+This application has been deployed to heroku and can be accessed at: `https://we-are-the-champions-tap.herokuapp.com/`

+To run the application locally:

 Requires the latest versions of npm, node and postgresql

 To run the application: